campusmagic5/Git_Tutorial/README.md

-# 🧑‍💻 Git & GitHub Tutorial for College Students
+# 🧑‍💻 Git & GitHub Tutorial

 Welcome to this beginner-friendly guide where you'll learn how to use **Git** and **GitHub** through two simple paths: